Financial support at university

 This page outlines how you can finance your university studies.

-Students applying to study for many health courses now need to apply for a student loan rather than receive an NHS bursary.
-Financial support available includes:
+Students applying to study for many health courses need to apply for a student loan.
+Other financial support available includes:

 - 25% more up front financial living cost support while studying compared to a NHS bursary.
 For example a single student studying on a three year programme would receive approximately £2,000 more funding support per year on a student loan